How to Set Up a Pressure Washer: A Step-by-Step Guide

 Pro Tip: Let the detergent sit on the surface for a few minutes to break down dirt before rinsing, but don’t let it dry on the surface.

-6. Set Up for Gas or Electric Power
+7. Startup Process for Gas or Electric Power

 Depending on whether you have a gas-powered or electric pressure washer, the startup process will vary.